-From 2004 to 2013, the percentage of unaccounted water has ranged from 13.01% in 2005 to 26.54% in 2009 with a ten (10) year average of 16.84%.
-The percentage of unaccounted water is equal to 13.50% for the current year, 2014.
-Over this eleven (11) year period, the percentage of non-account water has been above the 15% non-account water goal for water systems set forth in the Rhode Island State Guide Plan Element 721 - Rhode Island Water 2030 six (6) times.
-The percentage of leakage is equal to 13.50% for the current year, 2014.
-Over the eleven (11) year period, the percentage of leakage has been above the 10% leakage goal for water systems set forth in the Rhode Island State Guide Plan Element 721 - Rhode Island Water 2030.
-The PUD is currently below the goal of 15% unaccounted water and slightly above the goal of 10% leakage at 13.50%.
-The PUD is working continuously to maintain the goals of less than 15% non-account water and less than 10% leakage as set forth in State Guide Plan Element 721.
+From 2008 to 2019, the percentage of unaccounted water has ranged from 13.8% in 2014 to 27.80% in 2009 with a twelve (12) year average of 18.99%.
+The percentage of unaccounted water is equal to 14.2% for the current year, 2019.
+Over this twelve (12) year period, the percentage of non-account water has been above the 15% non-account water goal for water systems set forth in the Rhode Island State Guide Plan Element 724 - Rhode Island Water 2030 ten (10) times.
+The percentage of leakage is equal to 13.9% for the current year, 2019.
+Over the twelve (12) year period, the percentage of leakage has been above the 10% leakage goal for water systems set forth in the Rhode Island Water 2030.
+The PUD is currently below the goal of 15% unaccounted water and slightly above the goal of 10% leakage at 13.9%.
+The PUD is working continuously to maintain the goals of less than 15% non-account water and less than 10% leakage as set forth in State Guide Plan Element 724.
+The cleaning and relining project of the aging water distribution mains which took place from 2017-2020 has resulted in a dramatic reduction in non-account water usage and system leakage, with 2021 data indicating only 2.8% non-account water and 2.4% leakage.

-The PUD practices the following demand management measures: 100% metering and billing of its water users, an aggressive inclining block rate structure, a residential retrofit program, a public education program and an "odd/even" outdoor water usage program, when needed.
+The PUD practices the following demand management measures: 100% metering and billing of its water users, an aggressive increasing block rate structure, a residential retrofit program, a public education program and an "odd/even" outdoor water usage program, when needed.

 It is the intent of the PUD to eliminate any major identifiable deficiencies present in the PUD water distribution system.
 The PUD's ongoing Capital Improvement Program continues to modify and improve the system by replacing meters, water mains and hydrants.
 To reinforce the PUD's commitment to improve the system's reliability and operating efficiency, in 2014 a leak detection survey was performed where it was found that there were no leaks within the area of the distribution system that was surveyed.
+The District conducted a service area leak detection survey completed by Hydra-Tech in 2015.
+In 2019, Conservation Technologies performed a leak detection survey of all the District's system map.
+Six (6) leaks were detected including three (3) main leaks, two (2) additional service line leaks and one hydrant valve leak, totaling 15 gpm.
+Repairs were conducted.
+PUD is committed to conducting a system-wide leak detection survey from 2020 through 2022 are also provided in Appendix F. All identified leaks have been repaired.
+It should be noted that since the completion of the Water Main Cleaning and Re-Lining project water main breaks have diminished extensively, with limited service leaks in the last few years.
+The installation of the orthophosphate system also minimizes corrosion impacts which can compromise water quality and lead to water main leaks.
 A study is currently underway to explore new supply sources for the PUD in an effort to ease the reliance of the PUD on the HFD water system for its water supply.